-“Time is money” as the old saying goes and it is time to put a price on yours.
-Not only will this help in the overall costings of your start up but it will also allow you to manage your workload.
-Price correctly and your business will reap the rewards; under-price and you may end up working too long on the low value jobs.
-Time a limited resource and expensive: managing your time is one of the hardest aspects of running your own business.
-You find out more information for new businesses on pricing jobs here.
+“Time is money” as the old saying goes and it's time to put a price on yours.
+Not only will this help in the overall costings of your startup but it will also allow you to manage your workload.
+Price correctly and your business will reap the rewards; under-price and you may end up working too long on the low-value jobs.
+Time is a limited resource and expensive: managing your time is one of the hardest aspects of running your own business.
+You can find out more information for new businesses.

-That’s right, we give you permission to purchase that block of chocolate..
+That’s right, we give you permission to purchase that bottle of wine.

 It’s easy to get distracted by seemingly urgent items that come up, particularly if you already know how to handle them.
 For example, I see questions come in from customers all day long that I could quickly answer with the particular perspective I’d want on the response.
 I shouldn’t though, I need to focus on the important (but less obvious) tasks I’ve apportioned to myself for the day and let the customer’s assigned manager handle the question.

-There is an abundance of online time management tools available like Harvest and Toggl to name just two, you’re spoiled for choice!
+There is an abundance of online time management tools available like ClickUp and Toggl to name just two, you’re spoiled for choice!
 There are apps for monitoring how much time you spend on certain tasks, there are sprint timers, there are apps for blocking procrastination websites, there are apps for days.
-Forbes recommends a few right here.
+Lifehack recommends their 10 best apps.